DickChesterwood/istio-fleetman/README.md

 Aim: make Istio understandable - it's not that hard.
 I don't mention TCP/IP stack levels once.
 Or the CNCF.

-There will be further material added later in November.
+There will be further material added later [I'm working on this, but in slower time!]